kernelci/kernelci-core/doc/collection-test.rst

     :width: 600px

 The following are examples of the JSON data snippet that might be used in this scenario.
-The order is: test suite data, test set data, test case data (for each test cases):
+The order is: test suite data, test case data (for each test cases):

 .. sourcecode:: json